 Montana follows a traditional fault-based car insurance system.
 This means that the person who causes an accident pays for its consequences.
 If a careless driver hits and injures a cyclist, the cyclist can seek compensation by filing a claim with the driver’s insurance provider.
 Alternatively, they could pursue a personal injury lawsuit against the driver.

 Here’s where things get complicated.
 Montana also follows what’s called a modified comparative negligence rule.
 Under this rule, a court hearing a personal injury case will assign each party a percentage of fault based on how that party contributed to the accident.
 The court then reduces whatever compensation the injured party recovers in proportion to their share of fault.
 To illustrate this principle, let’s say the court hearing a bicycle accident case assigns the injured cyclist 20 percent of the blame and the motorist the other 80 percent.
-If the cyclist’s award would otherwise have been $50,000, they would actually recover $40,000—that is, 80 percent of $50,000.
+If the cyclist’s award had otherwise been $50,000, they would have actually recovered $40,000—that is, 80 percent of $50,000.

 At this point, you might be wondering how helmets fit into this equation.
 Here’s how: because an effective attorney could argue that a bicycle rider who fails to protect themselves by wearing a helmet bears some responsibility for the severity of their injuries.
-Therefore, they would argue, the court should reduce the value of your compensation.
+Therefore, they would argue that the court should reduce the value of your compensation.

 Courts are bound by modified comparative negligence, but insurance companies are not.
 However, the rule still guides how an insurance adjuster can value a claim.
 An insurance company can use the same logic, arguing that because you didn’t take safety precautions to minimize injury, like wearing a helmet, they should not be on the hook for all your medical expenses.